bmershon/laplacian-meshes/README.md

 This assignment revolves around the [Laplace operator](https://en.wikipedia.org/wiki/Laplace_operator).
 Here, the operator is realized as a big 'ol matrix which, when multipled (on the left) by the matrix holding the mesh's vertices, gives us the curvature at each vertex.
 There are a two flavors of the Laplace operator used here: umbrella weighting and cotangent weighting.
 The latter attempts to correct for irregularities in the effective resolution of the mesh.

-The features implemented using the **Laplacian matrix**:
+The following features have been implemented in this assignment:

-- Laplacian editing (Umbrella and Cotangent weights
+- Laplacian mesh editing (Umbrella and Cotangent weights
 - Color interpolation
 - Smooth/sharpen
 - Minimal Surfaces